AegixLinux/aegixlinux/README.md

 Installation should be a smooth process on any machine you can set to LEGACY BIOS.
 We are assuming normative x86 CPU architecture.
 Aegix Linux is tested and working on a range of ThinkPads including all the best ones:

 - X220
+- T2370
 - T420, T420s
 - T430
+- T440
 - P50, P50s

 It's also been successfully tested on a HP Z800 office server.
+It's also been successfully tested on a 32GB USB 3 Flash Drive.

 Testing on other hardware platforms is welcomed.
 Please share your results.